srvk/SToNE/README.md

 get a feel for things by reducing the data (number of speakers) in TEDLIUM_release1.
 It is even possible to run on an non-GPU Amazon Machine Image and do only decoding, using built-in models.
 These are left as an exercise for the user.

+### Eesen Transcriber functionality
+Eesen Transcriber (see [http://github.com/srvk/eesen-transcriber](http://github.com/srvk/eesen-transcriber) is built into this VM, so that you can take models created by the training and plug them into a system that transcribes audio or video into text, captions, etc.